mariammartins/terraform-example-foundation/1-org/README.md

 The purpose of this step is to:
 - Set up top-level shared folders, networking projects, organization-level logging, and baseline security settings through organizational policies.
-- Set upt VPC Service Controls.
+- Set up VPC Service Controls.

 ## Prerequisites